Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Reference exactly what they did.
-"Saw you downloaded our SDR playbook" is 10x more effective than "Thanks for your interest."
+- Reference exactly what they did ("saw you downloaded our SDR playbook") rather than generic "thanks for your interest" language.

-• If they requested a demo, skip this cadence entirely and book the meeting directly.
+- Do not pitch on Day 1 — understand their situation first.
+If they requested a demo, skip this cadence entirely and book directly.

 Cadence 5: Re-Engagement Cadence (Lost Deals)